Garshasp: In the Garshāspnāma

 Zahhāk reigned for 1000 years, and so was still king at the time that Garshāsp was born.
-On one occasion when Zahhāk was traveling in Zābolestān, he saw Garshāsp and encourages him to slay a dragon that had emerged from the sea and settled on Mt. Šekāvand.
-Equipped with a special antidote against dragon-poison, and armed with special weapons, Garshāsp succeeds in killing the monster.
+On one occasion, when Zahhāk was travelling in Zabulistan, he saw Garshāsp and encouraged him to slay a dragon that had emerged from the sea and settled on Mt. Šekāvand.
+Equipped with a special antidote against dragon poison and armed with special weapons, Garshāsp succeeds in killing the monster.
 Impressed by the child's prowess, Zahhāk now orders Garshāsp to India, where the king – a vassal of Zahhāk's – has been replaced by a rebel prince, Bahu, who does not acknowledge Zahhāk's rule.
 Garshāsp defeats the rebel and then stays in India for a while to observe its marvels and engage in philosophical discourse.

-After returning from India, Garshāsp woos a princess of Rum, restores his father Esret to his throne in Zābol after the king of Kābol defeats him, and builds the city of Sistān.
+After returning from India, Garshāsp woos a princess of Rum, restores his father Esret to his throne in Zabulistan after the king of Kābol defeats him, and builds the city of Sistān.
 He has further anachronistic adventures in the Mediterranean, fighting in Kairouan and Córdoba.

 When he returns to Iran, his father dies, and Garshāsp becomes king of Zābolestān.
 Although he has no son of his own, he adopts Narēmān as his heir, who would become Rostam's great-grandfather.
-The poem ends with another battle and dragon-slaying, followed by Garshāsp's death.
+The poem concludes with another battle and dragon-slaying, culminating in Garshāsp's demise.